-- Undertake a 72-hour report for any case that is designated as a serious incident (it’s a national requirement that serious incidents are reported using the Strategic Executive Information System within three days).
+- If the trust has reported this as a serious incident (SI), the trust remains responsible for completing a 72-hour report and StEIS (it’s a national requirement that serious incidents are reported using the Strategic Executive Information System within three days).

 - The incident should be reported to Each Baby Counts, NHS Resolution – Early Notification Scheme and MBRRACE-UK where required.
 Where cases meet the criteria for reporting to the Perinatal Mortality Review Tool, we complete this in collaboration with the trust once the investigation is complete.

 - When a case meets criteria for referral, inform the family and provide further information about us, including the HSIB family card.

 - Scan all relevant notes relating to the case and upload to MIDAS.

 - Identify and support staff involved in the case.

 - Provide staff with information about us, including the staff information leaflet.